To download the latest Chrome extension, use the link below:

 On the Chrome browser, the extension will automatically log in when you log in to the Web Vault.
 Other web browsers may require you to log in separately to the Vault and Browser Extension.

-For customers who log in with SSO, you can type in the Enterprise Domain supplied by your Keeper Administrator.
+For customers who log in with SSO, click on the Enterprise SSO Login dropdown

-You can search for any website login or other information stored in your Keeper vault by clicking on the magnifying glass from the KeeperFill extension.
+You can search for any website login or other information stored in your Keeper vault by clicking on the magnifying glass icon in the KeeperFill extension.
 The search feature is case insensitive and will match any record within your vault.

 If you prefer to use keyboard shortcuts instead of mouse clicks to make the process of auto filling your passwords even more seamless, follow the steps below: